ptrkrlsrd/Experimentor/README.md

 // Result: Randomly selected behavior
 ```

-## Contributing

-Contributions to Experimentor are welcome.
-Ensure your code adheres to the existing style and all tests pass.

 ## License

 Experimentor is licensed under the MIT License.
 For more details, see the LICENSE file in the repository.